Dskinner24/web-sprint-challenge-advanced-state-management-WEBPT19/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+With it, you can store data on a context object, and retrieve that data in the necessary components from the context object, not props.
+You no longer have to pass props down from component to component

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions: specifies and carries what payload of info from your app that you want to the store.

+Reducers: functions that determine the changes to our app's state based on the action it receives to determine this change

+Store: This stores the whole state of the app in an immutable object tree.
+It is known as a 'single source of truth' because the only way to change your data in UI is to dispatch redux actions which change state within the redux reducer.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global and your component state is local.
+The best time to use Application state is when there is more state that needs to be shared between different components but if the state is more isolated to a specific component, you should use component state.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a separate node package and it is a middleware that provides the ability to handle asynchronous operations inside our Action Creators.
+This allows us to make API calls from our action creators.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I would say I prefer to learn more about context API, it seemed easier to use and makes things a little more manageable for me

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.